Mustufa-kerawala/Creditcard-fraud-detection/README.md

 # Creditcard-fraud-detection

-A kaggle data set of credit card fraud was analysed
+data set of credit card fraud found on kaggle retrieved fron <https://www.kaggle.com/mlg-ulb/creditcardfraud>

-A logistic regression model was built for classifying and detecting fraud
+A logistic regression model was then built for classifying and detecting fraud